More from less — material resource efficiency in Europe

 EEA contributions to the knowledge base on resource efficiency

-EEA is well positioned to contribute to the knowledge base for decision-making on resource efficiency, through its information and analysis on a huge range of themes, including land use, waste, energy, industry, transport and policy instruments.
-This area of the EEA website showcases this work in the resource efficiency context.
-Additional reports, articles and other products related to resource use and resource efficiency are available below.
+The EEA is well positioned to contribute to the knowledge base for decision-making on a wide range of themes related to resource efficiency, including land use, waste, energy, industry, transport and policy instruments.
+This section showcases the work most directly related to material use, resource efficiency and the circular economy.